-For each policy, Figure 5 shows the estimated impact of having a female mayor on the probability that the policy was in place in the municipality, for each day from March through October 2020.
+We next investigate the implementation of each of the six policy over time.
+Figure 4 shows the estimated impact of having a female mayor on the probability that the policy was in place in the municipality day by day.
 The daily effects on commerce restrictions stand out: we see a stark reversal, with large and significant negative estimates at the beginning of the year, and large and significant positive estimates at the end of the period, showing that female mayors were significantly less likely to close non-essential businesses early in the pandemic but became significantly more likely to do so later on.
 The daily estimates on the other policies are generally small and relatively stable over the period of analysis.

-Gender differences in policymaking over time are thus mainly characterized by differences in the use of commerce restrictions.
-This is consistent with the fact that this policy was widely used and displayed a lot of variation across municipalities over the year 2020 (See Appendix B3).
-First, closing non-essential businesses was one the first policies enacted as a response to the pandemic.
-Second, more than two-thirds of the municipalities in our coefficient is not statistically significant (Appendix Table A7 and Appendix Figure A9).

-sample enacted this policy at some point over the year.
-Third, it was used with a lot of flexibility over time: more than 20 percent of the municipalities in our sample that closed non-essential businesses at least once did so multiple times over the period of analysis.
-This flexibility was commonly referred to in the media as the "open-close policy".30
+Our policy results are thus mainly driven by gender differences in the use of commerce restrictions.
+This is not surprising, as Brazilian mayors used this policy extensively and with a lot of flexibility over time.
+Closing non-essential businesses was one the first policies enacted and more than two-thirds of the municipalities in our sample implemented it at some point in 2020.
+Mayors oftentimes reverted and reinstated the policy, making their decisions particularly likely to be influenced by time-varying electoral incentives.
+Indeed, among municipalities that closed non-essential businesses, more than 20 percent did so multiple times over the period of analysis.
+This was commonly referred to in the media as the "open-close policy".33

 To further characterize the gender differences in the use of commerce restrictions, we next look at the impact on the number of days in which non-essential businesses were closed in the municipality, month by month.

-As shown in Table 4, on average, non-essential businesses were closed 2.9 and 9.8 fewer days in female-led municipalities in March and April, respectively, compared to an average of 3.8 and 13.6 days in male-led municipalities at the threshold.
-Both coefficients are significant at the one-percent level.
-These effects are driven by the fact that female mayors started closing non-essential businesses 56 days later on average, an effect that is significant at the one-percent level (Appendix Table A8, Column 1).
-Given that closing commerce was one of the first policies to be enacted in response to the crisis, we also find that female mayors were more likely to delay the enactment of any containment policy (Column 2).
+As shown in Table 5, on average, non-essential businesses were closed 2.9 and 9.8 fewer days in female-led municipalities in March and April, respectively, compared to an average of 3.8 and 13.6 days in male-led municipalities at the threshold.
+These effects are significant at the one-percent level and are driven by the fact that female mayors started closing non-essential businesses were closed on average (Appendix Table A6, Column 1).
 Instead, non-essential businesses were closed on average 8.1 more days in female-led municipalities in both September and October.
 The point estimates represent a twofold increase relative to male-led municipalities and are significant at the 5-percent level.
-These effects appear to be driven by female mayors being less likely to lift commerce restrictions at the end of the first wave.
-Indeed, the average number of days with commerce restrictions in male-led municipalities started decreasing in July 2020 and we find that female mayors were 16.5 percentage points less likely to reopen non-essential businesses between August and October 2020 (Appendix Table A9).
+These effects appear to be driven by female mayors being less likely to lift commerce restrictions at the end of the first wave, as they were 16.5 percentage points less likely to reopen non-essential businesses between August and October 2020 (Appendix Table A6, Column 2).

-Appendix Figure A10 provides the RDD graphs for each month.
-While we see a large downward jump in March and April, the discontinuity gradually disappears in subsequent months, before turning into large upward jumps in September and October.
+Appendix Figure A8 provides the RDD graphs for each month.
+While we see a large downward jump in March and April, the discontinuity gradually disappears in subsequent